xenioushk/restrict-kb-by-user-role/README.md

 ### Quick/Bulk Edit Option

-You can also use Quick/Bulk Edit option to set restriction for multiple posts.
-To do this go to "All KB Items" section and then when you put your mouse on a post you will get 'Quick Edit' link.
-Click on it and you will get option to set Access Restriction.
-Select your preferable option and click update.
+You can also use the `Quick/Bulk` Edit option to set restrictions for multiple posts.
+To do this, go to the `All KB Items` section, and then when you hover your mouse on any post, you will get a `Quick Edit` link.
+Click on it, and you will see an option to set access restrictions.
+Select your preferable option and click `Update`.

 ![Quick/Bulk Edit Option](https://xenioushk.github.io/docs-plugins-addon/bkbm-addon/rkb/screenshot/02_04_quick_edit.png)

-For Bulk Edit, select multiple post and then click 'Edit' from top of the menu and click "Apply".
-You will get option to set Access Restriction.
+For the `Bulk Edit`, select multiple posts, and then click 'Edit' from the top of the menu and click "Apply".
+You will get options to set `Access Restriction`.
 Select your preferable option and click update.

 ![Quick/Bulk Edit Option](https://xenioushk.github.io/docs-plugins-addon/bkbm-addon/rkb/screenshot/02_05_bulk_edit.png)

 ### Administrator Panel Filter Option

-You can filter posts by user role from Administrator panel.
-Which gives you a nice overview about user role based post access.
-Also, you can see the Knowledge Base post locked/unlocked status from custom column.
+The Administrator panel allows you to filter posts by the `user role`.
+This provides you with a comprehensive overview of post access based on user roles.
+Also, in the custom column, you can see the Knowledge Base post `locked/unlocked` status.

 ![Administrator Panel Filter Option](https://xenioushk.github.io/docs-plugins-addon/bkbm-addon/rkb/screenshot/02_06_post_filter.png)